helium/HIP/0051-helium-dao.md

 - **Active Device**: Active devices are the subDAO's definition of devices creating valid coverage during the epoch

-## Bonding Curve Specification
+## Programmatic Treasury Specification

-DNT are issued against a bonding curve with issuance, redemption, and transaction fee parameters set by DNT governance.
-Each DNT can set the shape of its curve.
+DNT are issued against a Programmatic Treasury with issuance, redemption, and transaction fee parameters set by DNT governance.
+Each DNT can set the shape of the curve which governs its programmatic treasury.

-We suggest that all DNT bonding curves take the shape P = S^k where k > 1, P represents Price, and S represents Supply.
+We suggest that all DNT Programmatic Treasurys take the shape P = S^k where k > 1, P represents Price, and S represents Supply.
 The quote currency is the DNT and the base currency is HNT.